 In 17th century Italy, Stefano Della Bella created, A Woman Carrying Her Baby in Her Arms and Another Small Child on Her Back, Accompanied by a Young Boy.
 Here we have an example of a tandem carry using what we would now call a wrap.
 Both children appear to be in a kind of rucksack carry, the older child on her back is able to look over her shoulder.
 It is difficult to tell whether his legs are together and down her back (similar to the position commonly used in Japan and China) or if they are spread out in a more ergonomic position.
 The younger child, on her front, appears to be in a semi-reclined position.

 In the Netherlands, Rembrandt created this sketch, titled, Three Beggars at the Door in 1603.
-Here the infant appears to be swaddled, wrapped in a blanket and then lashed to the care-giver with a series of belts, or using a narrow band of striped material in a torso-carry.
+Here the infant appears to be swaddled, wrapped in a blanket and then lashed to the caregiver with a series of belts, or using a narrow band of striped material in a torso-carry.
 The infant’s legs are together and bent at the knees.

 The theme persisted through the 19th century, with G.J.Witowski’s etching of a beggar women with her children from 1898.
 Here we see another type of hard-carrier: literally a child’s chair, tied to the woman’s back.
 It looks as though straw or hay has been added, possibly for padding, but more likely for collecting waste.
-On the front the woman is nursing her infant, the carrier is a length of cloth secured through the straps of the chair.
+On the front the woman is nursing her infant, the carrier is a length of cloth secured through the chair.

 Infant carriers are depicted in a more neutral light when it comes to servants using them to care for the offspring of the wealthy.
 In the cartoon of The Woodcutter’s Family from the mid- 19th century, a woman carries an infant on her back.
-The infant’s legs are swaddled together so the child sits side-ways while the three older children entertain her with toys.
+The infant’s legs are swaddled together so the child sits sideways while the three older children entertain her with toys.
 Below, an etching of a nursemaid wearing a child in a Swedish Boeg from the 19th century.
-This child is older yet still sits side-ways with legs together.
+This child is older yet still sits sideways with legs together.
 This style of carrier remained unchanged well into the 20th century (to be another post!).
 If you have a penchant for art history and have some leads on who the artist of the second etching is, please contact me or leave a comment.

 This painting, from Sweden in the early 1900’s, notice that the children are all wearing red caps.
-There are four of them in the painting– can you find them all? (and a special thanks to Ulrika for contacting me about the correct artist for this piece!)
+There are four of them in the painting– can you find them all? (and special thanks to Ulrika for contacting me about the correct artist for this piece!)

-Sometimes, the infant carrier saves the day– or the kingdom: An 1869 painting by Knud Bergslien depicts the Birkebeiner skiers carrying Prince Haakon to safety in 1206.
+Sometimes, the infant carrier saves the day– or the kingdom: the 1869 painting by Knud Bergslien depicts the Birkebeiner skiers carrying Prince Haakon to safety in 1206.
 The toddler is wrapped in a red cloak, which is doubly supported with a pouch made from a fine shawl tied behind the back of the Birkenbeiner.
 A shield is held in front of the infant as added protection.

 In Northern Europe, the Sami (sometimes referred to as Lapp or Laplanders) people use cradleboards, called Komse, which look very similar to those found in North American First Nations cultures.
-The Sami live in far northern Europe, near the Artic Circle.
+The Sami live in far northern Europe, near the Arctic Circle.
 The komse are very well insulated, with a fabric or leather drape that can be unrolled over the carrier to shield the baby’s face from the elements.
 Kosme can be suspended from trees when not being carried (Van Hout).

 This is of course, not an extensive inventory of Medieval and Early Modern European infant carriers.
 I hope to add to it as I continue my research.
 From this survey of art history, we can get an idea of the basic types of carriers and how they were used.
 Simple pieces of cloth, tied at the shoulder or back could be used to support the weight of the infant or toddler, generally in a side sitting position on the wearer’s hip or front– and frequently on horseback.
 The sling was frequently seen only supporting the butt of the infant or child in Medieval art, likely due to the influence of swaddling on the practice of infant carrying.